Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice

 7. Frequently Asked Questions

-Yes, due to the specialised raw materials and higher manufacturing temperatures required, low-iron glass costs slightly more than standard clear glass.
+Not really, but due to the specialised raw materials and higher manufacturing temperatures required, low-iron glass costs slightly more than standard clear glass.
 The exact price difference depends on thickness and processing, but it is an investment in aesthetics and performance.

 Absolutely.
 Low-iron glass is just as versatile as standard glass.
 It can be thermally toughened for safety, laminated for security, and used in double or triple-glazed units alongside other technologies like Low-E coatings.